iker592/GifGram/README.md

 Link to GitHub repository: https://github.com/iker592/cst205FinalProjectTeam6

+Juan was also working on a feature to capture a gif using the webcam.
+This feature was in development but it was not fully finished, so it was left out from the master branch.

 Future work: Potential additions to the program could be adding a feature to share the gifs on Twitter or Facebook using the respective APIs.
 Also, we could make a chat application where users can communicate with gifs.
 Additionally, the program could have a feature so that the user can record a few minutes of video using their webcam and convert this to a gif (i.e. making a gif).